Ancient eczema treatments

-If you are after a dietary plan for eczema, The Eczema Diet is the one I have been prescribing to eczema patients for the past ten years.
+If you are after a dietary plan for eczema, A low chemical plan as those described in The Eczema Diet and The Eczema Detox is the one I have been prescribing to eczema patients for the past ten years.
 As I am the author, I do encourage you to do your own research and if you need additional help preventing your eczema, you might consider your diet.

 I know I say this a lot but the foods and drinks you consume every day really do make a difference to the quality of your skin.
 I hope you're eczema-free very soon.

 Have you tried dietary changes to treat your eczema?

 At Eczema Life, we recommend nutritionist Karen Fischer's low food chemical program (The Eczema Detox) along with additive-free supplements for skin health and wellbeing.
 Click on the images to view more details: